IronCoreLabs/ironcorelabs.github.io/technology/index.md

   header="True Security, Privacy, and Control" box1imageClass="img-zero-visibility h100"
   box1head="Zero-Knowledge"
   box1body='All participants, servers, and services, including IronCore, are zero-knowledge unless they\'ve been expressly granted access.
-IronCore never sees decrypted private keys and is never able to decyrpt data.
-But group owners can decide who has access to data encrypted to a group and they have full visibility into who\'s using that access.
+IronCore never sees decrypted private keys and is never able to decrypt data.
+But group owners can decide who has access to data encrypted to a group, and they have full visibility into who\'s using that access.
 Data owners are the opposite of zero-knowledge: they have full knowledge of who is using their data and where and when.' box2imageClass="img-padlock-inside h100" box2head="End-to-End" box2body="Encryption and decryption happen only at the point of use, on client devices like laptops and mobile phones, or in backend services that have been granted access.
 Data is locked through its full lifecycle: in-transit, at-rest and at every stage in-between if not actively in use."